Soundux/Soundux/README.md

 - [x] ~~Detect if VBCable is already installed (InnoSetup)~~
 - [x] ~~Save window size~~
 - [x] ~~Save volume states (+ Sync state)~~
+- [ ] Kill UI instantly and wait for threads to finish in background